shubhammalik20/Data-Analysis-with-Python/README.md

 # Data-Analysis-with-Python

-Projects Learning:
+### This repository contains all the projects performed using Python

-- Performed Data cleaning and manipulation
+Learning during the projects:
-- Performed Exploratory Data Analysis using pandas,matplotlib and seaborn
+- Different datatypes,Buit-in functions,loops,user-defined functions and lambda function
-- Improved customer experience by identifying potential customers across different states,occupation,gender and age groups
+- Data Cleaning and manipulation using Numpy, Pandas libraries
-- Improved sales by identifying top selling products and product category which can plan to inventory and hence, meet the demand.
+- Exploratory data Analysis using Matplotlib,Pandas